akvo/akvo-product-design/RSR/Features/12-ActionBasedNotifications/TechnicalDesign/ActionBasedNotifications.md

 ## Overview
-From within the RSR request/response loop we will push a message queue.
+From within the RSR request/response loop we will push the event to a message queue.
 We will have an external service consuming these messages.
 The external service will then handle notification routing and persistence.
 There are several advantages with this approach that validated the introduction to additional moving parts.
 We should not do too much in the RSR request/response cycle, it's not performant.
 Even if a new service adds moving parts it gives us the oportunity to break out distinct functionallity and stay away from complecting the request path.

 The notification service will expose a REST API which RSR then can consume for it's public facing myAkvo UI.